cameronmccormack/DevOps-Course-Starter/README.md

 ## Deployed App

-The app is deployed to Heroku via a CD pipeline on the `main` branch and can be viewed at the following URL: http://cameronmccormack-todo-app.herokuapp.com/
+The app is deployed to Azure via a CD pipeline on the `main` branch and can be viewed at the following URL: https://cameronmccormack-todo-app.azurewebsites.net/